SKY Airline Resumes Direct Santiago-El Calafate Flights: New Opportunity for Wholesalers

 • Duration: 3-hour direct flight

-This direct route transforms Patagonian circuit design for wholesalers and DMCs.
+The return of Santiago El Calafate flights transforms how tour operators design Patagonia circuits.
 The major advantage: it eliminates mandatory returns to Buenos Aires or Santiago, enabling circular itineraries that optimize time and costs.
 Travelers can now fly Santiago-Bariloche, travel the Lakes Route overland, continue to El Calafate, and return directly to Santiago.
 This type of 10-12 day circuit maximizes destination experience and minimizes unproductive transfers.

 Connectivity is enhanced by combining this route with SKY’s seasonal Bariloche flights.
 This creates natural synergies for packages integrating Chilean lakes with Argentine glaciers, offering complete Patagonian experiences.
 For operators specialized in inbound tourism, savings in air connectivity—typically 40% lower than traditional airlines—can be reinvested in premium ground services or translated into more competitive pricing.